ianozsvald/social_media_brand_disambiguator/README.md

  social_media_brand_disambiguator
 =================================

-Brand disambiguator for tweets to differentiate e.g. Orange vs orange (brand vs foodstuff), using NLTK and scikit-learn
+Brand disambiguator for tweets to differentiate e.g. Orange vs orange (brand vs foodstuff), using NLTK and scikit-learn.
+This is a form of http://en.wikipedia.org/wiki/Word-sense_disambiguation

 NOTE this is a work in progress, started June 2013, currently it doesn't do very much at all.
 Currently I use a LogisticRegression classifier with a default CountVectorizer to classify the sense of a single word ('apple' at present) as in-class (is-a-brand) and out-of-class (is-anything-else).